 Children from Plymouth and the immediate surrounding area are put in touch with us for support when they have experienced or are anticipating the death of someone special.
+This is often a call into the charity’s first Steps Advisory line.
 We usually begin with a conversation with each family.
 For some this might offer enough reassurance or ideas to help.
-Where a family would like more, then an initial home visit is usually offered so that we can hear how things have been and decide together, how we can be of most use.
-In the last year we have directly supported nearly 350 children and young people.
+Where a family would like more, then an initial home visit is usually offered so that we can hear how things have been and decide together, how we can be of most help.

 The types of support that we offer may be:

-Short Term Therapeutic Group Programme – when someone special has died.
+Short Term Group Programme – when someone special has died.

-Stepping Stones – when a parent has a terminal illness.
+Pre-bereavement Support – when a loved one has a terminal illness.

 We have always offered support and information to families where someone significant is terminally ill.
-We have recently developed this work, with help from Comic Relief, to provide a more comprehensive service to children who have a parent with a terminal illness.
-At the appropriate time, some of the children and young people attend regular group sessions at Plymouth College of Art who kindly support this project with time and creativity.
-The group sessions are an opportunity to escape the uncertainty and stressful situation at home whilst providing a space where children can express themselves creatively and be with others who truly understand what they are facing.
+We have recently developed this work, with help from Comic Relief, to provide a more comprehensive service to children who have a loved one with a terminal illness.
+Where appropriate, we support by regular contact and issue children’s bereavement books to help them understand the process.
+This is where we can help to reduce the uncertainty and stressful situation at home.

 Individual or Family Sessions

 Where a group is not appropriate because the family have specific or complex needs, we offer one to one work or family therapy.
 These sessions are still based on the same principles and may still use some of the same creative activities.

 Launched in January 2021, our new group offers young people the opportunity to get to know and connect with other young people who have been bereaved, while engaging in activities based around building resilience, wellbeing and having fun, supported by a member of the Jeremiah’s Journey Clinical Team.
 It runs once a month and is open to any young person aged between 9 and 12 who has been bereaved, whether they have worked with us before or not.